antronerds/r2-tutorials/docs/Annotation_Analyses.md

-Tutorial step 2: Relating 2 (numerical) tracks
+Step 2: Relating 2 (numerical) tracks
 ----------------------------------------------

 1. Just as in the previous example, we select the "relate 2 tracks"